boasvdp/GAS_M4/README.md

 ## Introduction

 This repo describes the workflow used to analyse S. pyogenes emm4 genomes from the Netherlands and other countries.
-The pipeline stored here is meant for this specific project.
+The pipeline stored here was written for this specific project.

 Publication pending

 ## Methods

 To use this pipeline, install `snakemake` and `conda` (or better yet, `mamba`).

+Additionally, download `kraken2` and `bakta` databases and provide the path to these in `workflow/config/config.yaml`

 Download our data from ENA and store the read files in the `reads` directory.